 Description

 This easy casserole is perfect for your holiday table.
 The creamy, fluffy sweet potatoes are topped with a buttery sweet crunchy topping that is simply irresistible.
-My version is decadent and yet vegan, refined sugar-free and healthier than most sweet potato casseroles.
-I kept it gluten-free and nut-free so everyone can enjoy this allergy-friendly side dish.
+My version is decadent yet vegan, gluten-free and refined sugar-free and healthier than most sweet potato casseroles.

 Ingredients